 Automake will generate rules to rebuild these headers.
-Older versions of Automake required the use of AM_CONFIG_HEADER (see Section 6.4 [Macros], page 41); this is no longer the case.
+Older versions of Automake required the use of AM_CONFIG_HEADER (see Section 6.4 [Macros], page 44); this is no longer the case.

-As for AC_CONFIG_FILES (see Section 6.1 [Requirements], page 28), parts of the specification using shell variables will be ignored as far as cleaning, distributing, and rebuilding is concerned.
+As with AC_CONFIG_FILES (see Section 6.1 [Requirements], page 30), parts of the specification using shell variables will be ignored as far as cleaning, distributing, and rebuilding is concerned.